 Humidity can wreak havoc on your hair, particularly if it tends to be frizzy or unruly.
 When moisture levels in the air rise, your hair absorbs it, leading to swelling of the hair shaft.
 This increased moisture absorption can cause color-treated hair to become dull, frizzy, and prone to color bleeding or fading.

-To combat the effects of humidity on your hair color, use hair care products that tame frizz, such as serums or sprays, to create a barrier against moisture absorption.
+To combat the effects of humidity on your hair color, use hair care products that tame frizz, such as natural hair serums or sprays, to create a barrier against moisture absorption.
 Besides, you can create hairstyles that can help control frizz, such as updos or braids.

 4. How to Protect and Maintain Your Hair Color?